EureCalla/EureCalla/README.md

 ### About Me
-I'm a professional finite element method engineer.
+I'm a professional finite element method engineer./n
 I am diligently learning the Python language for the field of machine learning.

 <!--